rdennison12/MVC-PHP/README.md

 * Enabled strict_type to assist with troubleshooting
 * Begin adding error and exception handling
 * Finished adding error and exception handling
+* Added configuration for $_ENV global to extract hardcoded information
+* Beginning to add security to the framework